IHE/ITI.SeR/SeR.md

 information.

-The centralized Access Control system introduces a single point-of-failure risk in the XDS environment.
+The centralized Access Control system introduces a single point-of-failure risk in the affinity domain.
 A failure of the Authorization Decisions Manager could result in legitimate access being denied.

 This profile introduces an XDS Error Code in order to codify an additional reason for